Why do we fight with our spouse?

 Experience the results physically, mentally, and spiritually by taking actions.

-These are some of my personal experiences.
+These are some of my personal experiences to explore life and create habit.

 Be kind and generous.